JuXReal/X-Live-Butler/README.md

 ## Okay, let's let the butler off the leash.

-## 1. Open Powershell or the Shell on your current system
+1. Open Powershell or the Shell on your current system

-## 2. Command:   docker run -it -v E:/XLiveTest:/tmp/Xlive juxreal/xlive-butler bash
+2. Command:   docker run -it -v E:/XLive:/tmp/Xlive juxreal/xlive-butler bash

 notes:  "E:/Xlive": - Replace with your Host system Folder.
 The folder on your computer where the data is to be distributed.

+3. Create a folder called "input" (small letters) in the Host folder.

-## 3. Copy the hole Folder/Folders !!!
+4. Copy the hole Folder/Folders !!!
 (Something like: "5524153A") to the "Input" Folder

 note: This folder was created on the host when it was first started. (example: E:/Xlive/input)

-## 4. Start the Butler  - on the Powershell Console from the Docker Container (something like: root@b4c2a8b7e06a:/# ) by typing:
+5. Start the Butler  - on the Powershell Console from the Docker Container (something like: root@b4c2a8b7e06a:/# ) by typing:

 exec /home/xlive/mission-controll